With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreLogan River Academy Inc is one of mental health facilities in Cache County, Utah, located at 1683 South Highway 89, 84321 zip code.
+Learn MoreLogan River Academy Inc is a mental health facility in Cache County, UT, located at 1683 South Highway 89, 84321.
 Logan River Academy Inc provides residential treatment.
-Logan River Academy Inc provides trauma therapy, behavior modification and cognitive behavioral therapy to children / adolescents.
-Logan River Academy Inc also supports people with trauma, LGBT and people requiring dual diagnosis treatment.
-Additional services provided at Logan River Academy Inc include housing services, suicide prevention services and education services.
+Logan River Academy Inc provides trauma therapy, individual psychotherapy and psychotropic medication to children / adolescents.
+Logan River Academy Inc also supports people requiring dual diagnosis treatment, patients with eating disorders and people with trauma.
+Some other services available at Logan River Academy Inc include suicide prevention services, family psychoeducation and housing services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.